Panic attacks

 Anyone who has ever had one knows that a panic attack is an extremely unpleasant and frightening experience.
 It is often mistaken for the symptoms of a heart attack - which means it's quite common for people to call an ambulance when suffering from a panic attack.
 Although it feels like something terrible is happening to the body, panic attacks in themselves are not dangerous to us.

 So what is panic?
 What we mean by panic is the extreme level of anxiety.
 One easy way to understand this is by rating our level of anxiety - say out of 10.
-Going for a job interview might cause an anxiety level of around 5/10 - going to the dentist might raise this to 7/10 (depending probably on our previous experience of dentists).
+Job interview 5/10 or dentist 7/10 - for example.
 A panic attack is a 10/10 - it's the most anxiety we can feel.
-For that reason, it's an intense, usually fairly short-lived, experience.
+For that reason, it's an intense, usually short-lived, experience.

 Why does it feel like it goes on for a long time?
 Some people report feeling like they are panicking for hours on end.
 It is probably more helpful to think of this as a series of panic attacks - with the level of anxiety going up and down between around 8 and 10.
 There's a good reason for this - our bodies simply won't sustain a 10/10 level - the body decides at some point that it is not in danger and starts to calm down (although it doesn't feel calm!)
 It rises again to panic level when our fear is re-triggered.
 This process of going in and out of panic can go on for a long time.